Dozsoybootcamp/air-watch_team5/README.md

 ### Set Up
 1. Clone the Repository to include all files and folder structures.
 2. Set Up the Flask Server
     - In Git bash or Terminal run the Flask server: "python aqiflask.py".
-This will take you to the home page [INSERT SCREEN SHOT OF HOME PAGE]
+This will take you to the home page.
+    [INSERT SCREEN SHOT OF HOME PAGE]

 ### View JSON Data
+1. From the home page, you can click on any of the years which will take you to a JSON for the data per year.

 ### View Chart Visualization
+1. From the home page,

 ### Interacting with the Map
 1. Viewing the Map
-    - Click on the map preview on the bottom left.
+    - From the home page, click on the map preview on the bottom left.
 2. Using the Timeline Slider
 3. Zoom
 4. Home Controls